preactjs/preact-cli/README.md

 Current available templates include:

-- [default] - Default template with all features.
+- [default] - Default template with all features

 - [simple] - The simplest possible preact setup in a single file.